Raising a Bearded Dragon

 Bearded dragons are considered good beginner reptile pets as they are relatively easy to take care of but you should always do your research before you get any kind of pet.
 This is a basic care guide and will share the bare minimum of caring for your dragon so feel free to follow the links in some of the sections and to continue researching bearded dragons.

 Picking a Healthy dragon

-Tank size is something to look at also, if you have a baby bearded dragon you are not going to want a large 40 gallon breeder tank.
-The best and most suitable size tank for a baby dragon would be a 20 gallon tank.
+Tank size is important also when buying a new home for your dragon.
+If you have a baby bearded dragon you are not going to want a large 40 gallon breeder tank as it can be intimidating for them and they can actually get lost if you have a lot of decor.
+The best and most suitable size tank for a baby dragon is a 20 gallon tank.
 This will give them plenty of space to play and grow and will make it easier to catch their food.
-As your dragon grows and gets older and larger you will need to buy bigger cages.
+As your dragon grows and gets older you will need to buy bigger cages.
 Here is an idea of what you will need as your dragon grows:

 Baby dragons- 20 gallon